mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 You should be familiar with :ref:`basic_arithmetic`

-In this section we will discuss the use of some of the basic descriptive statistic functions availble for use in Sage.
+In this section we will discuss the use of some of the basic descriptive statistic functions availble for use in SageMath.

 .. index:: random